How to Help Employees Work Remotely During the COVID-19 Outbreak

 The number one priority for small to midsize companies may be to better utilise their existing infrastructure and scale it so that workers can meet this new challenge securely.

-Here are some questions to ask yourself as you begin to implement a plan:
+Here are some questions to ask yourself as you begin to implement a remote it support plan:

 - Do you have a file sharing system that is secure and accessible?